itsmenayrb/barangay_system/README.md

     - main account has an option to switch the sub-account into primary (NEW)
 3) Inquire, commend, report, suggest via sending email -- TODO
 4) Request for an official appointment -- TODO
-5) Downloadable Forms -- TODO
+5) Downloadable Forms -- DONE
-6) Automatic filling up of forms if user is logged in. -- TODO
+6) Automatic filling up of forms if user is logged in. -- DONE a.)Request of forms from user to admin -- TODO
 7) The page should has essential content for government website such as news, activity, projects, jobs, FAQ's, Mission, Vision, Core Values and etc. -- PARTIALLY DONE -- TODO